dancedric/DOMfilter/README.md

 #####excludeByLabel
 Default: '' (Array)
 Description: The array of labels (data-filter-labels) that you do now want to be processed nor included in the filter.

+#####parentCategoryIds
+Default: '' (Array)
+Description: You can group your filter controls by section/categories.
+Listing the category id's here groups your filter by ID.

+#####parentCategoryNames
+Default: '' (Array)
+Description: Connected with the option above, use this option to control the label that will show up for category.
+The order of labels will correspond to the order of the ID's.